tfindley/ansible.roles.prep/README.md

 This role is used for first-time deployment of an Ansible user, and lockdown/deletion of the stock system account

-WARNING: Read the requirements section as this role deletes a user account
+BEFORE USING THIS ROLE: Read the requirements section as this role deletes a user account

 Preface
 -------